apostrophecms/apostrophe-documentation/docs/modules/apostrophe-express/index.md

 Standard middleware.
 Sets the `req.absoluteUrl` property for all requests, based on the `baseUrl` option if available, otherwise based on the user's request headers.
 The global `prefix` option and `req.url` are then appended.

+`req.baseUrl` and `req.baseUrlWithPrefix` are also made available, and all three properties are also added to `req.data` if not already present.

+The `baseUrl` option should be configured at the top level, for Apostrophe itself, NOT specifically for this module, but for bc the latter is also accepted in this one case.
+For a satisfyingly global result, set it at the top level instead.
+### addAbsoluteUrlsToReq(*req*)
+Sets the `req.absoluteUrl` property for all requests, based on the `baseUrl` option if available, otherwise based on the user's request headers.
+The global `prefix` option and `req.url` are then appended.

+`req.baseUrl` and `req.baseUrlWithPrefix` are also made available, and all three properties are also added to `req.data` if not already present.

+The `baseUrl` option should be configured at the top level, for Apostrophe itself, NOT specifically for this module, but for bc the latter is also accepted in this one case.
+For a satisfyingly global result, set it at the top level instead.

+If you want reasonable URLs in req objects used in tasks you must set the `baseUrl` option for Apostrophe.
+### afterInit()
+Locate modules with middleware and add it to the list
+### findModuleMiddleware()
+Locate modules with middleware and add it to the list